Food Alliance is the most experienced sustainable agriculture certifier in the United States

 Food Alliance is a non-profit organization.
 We are motivated by our mission.
 That means that Food Alliance certification, with clear, publicly available standards and a rigorous third-party audit process, is a credible and effective way for producers and food companies to demonstrate their commitment to sustainable management practices.

-Food Alliance Offers Seven Certification Programs
+Food Alliance Offers Six Certification Programs

 This covers all fruit, vegetable, nut, cereal, pulse, mushroom, and other crops.